natevw/fermata-couchdb/README.md

     // …

 This alternate plugin is used exactly as the main plugin.
 The only difference is that a response with a 202 status code will cause an error callback rather than a successful callback.

-## Changes watcher API

-- `watcher.cancel()` — Stops (or pauses) monitoring changes.
-Any pending request will be aborted and no more callbacks will be sent; however, if you keep a reference to the watcher, its current status is preserved.
-- `watcher.restart()` — Resumes monitoring of changes.
-Use this to "unpause" a cancelled watcher.
-- `watcher.getStatus()` — Returns an object with information about the monitoring status.
-Currently the only proprerty provided is `update_seq`, which is the last processed sequence.

-**TBD**: a way to be aware of (/customize?) errors

 ## License (MIT)